mathsDOTearth/sandfall/README.md

 # sandfall
-A graphical falling sand simulation written in Rust using minifg, unirand and rayon crates.
+A graphical falling sand simulation written in Rust using minifb, unirand and rayon crates.

+main.rs is the sim code, render.rs is helper functions I have written to add 2d functions to minifb.

 Written by Rich of mathsDOTearth.